 Black mondo grass (Ophipogon planiscapus ‘Nigrescens’)

 Black mondo grass is among the coolest looking evergreen groundcover plants available, though technically, it’s not green.
 This small grass-like plant has bronze to black, thick, grass-like leaves.
 It’s winter-hardy down to -20 degrees F, and its foliage color creates a beautiful contrast with other garden plants.
 Black mondo grass produces spires of dark purple flowers in the summer that are sometimes followed by black berries.
 I love to see this plant used in masses.
-Though full sun is recommended, it will tolerate some shade.
+Though full sun is recommended, it will also thrive in shade.
 (Black mondo grass source)

 Creeping juniper (Juniper horizontalis):